carlosjtacon/fx-3/readme.md

-### FX-3
+### Filmstrip

 Jekyll site where my film pictures live, all of them taken with the Yashica FX-3 Super.

 - `index.html` - Just a picture of the camera, as a gate to the filmstrip.
-- `filmstrip.html` - All the negatives live here, they get developed automatically.
+- `fx-3.html` - All the negatives live here, they get developed automatically.
 - `photo.html` - Photo details page that loads the high res version.
 Has controls to navigate.
 - `_photos` - The collection that drives all the photos, they just have `photo_filename` and content as description at the moment.
 The photos are stored in `/assets/photos/`.